KyleBenzle/RedditAutoMessage/README.md

 Messages users that have posted to a given sub-Reddit Misuse of this script will probably lead to your account being banned.

 Setup instructions

-Instructions are for Linux.
+1) Set your username, password, keys and message in the keys.py file.
+You will need to get your keys from: https://www.reddit.com/prefs/apps

-Download Python 3.6 from the Python website here - https://www.python.org/downloads/
+2) Download Python 3+ from the Python website here - https://www.python.org/downloads/

+3) Run the RedditAutoMessage.py program with python.

 When installing, make sure you select "add python to PATH environment" or whatever that box is.
 I can't remember the exact wording, but it is something along those lines.
 You can just spam click "next" after checking that box.